Montrose F.C.: 21st Century

 The 2008–09 pre-season was very quiet and few new signings were made; rumblings of discontent and rumours of behind the scenes fighting were proved to be true as boss Jim Weir was sacked by the Board after a 2–1 defeat to Cowdenbeath with six months still to run on his contract.
 U17's boss Steve Adam took the reins before ex-Dundee United and Celtic defender David Hannah became caretaker boss.
 Hannah left the club in mid-December after a poor defeat to Cowdenbeath.
 During this game, fans made their feelings felt after Hannah threatened a fan and criticised the away support from the previous week after the dreadful 5–0 defeat away at East Stirlingshire.
 Director of Football Kenny Black took the reins over the Christmas period until Montrose appointed Steven Tweed as player-manager.
 During January many of the players from Jim Weir's reign were shipped out and a number of new loanees appeared.
 Things began to gel and Montrose won six out of their last nine games with a smaller, much younger squad who narrowly missed out on the playoffs.

 The 2009–10 season began terribly for the Montrose faithful, with the team failing to win any Division Three matches at all up to 16 January.
 However, the club reached the 2009–10 Scottish Cup fifth round, where they were defeated by Hibernian at Easter Road.
 On 10 April, Brian Winton stepped down as chairman.
 The club finished bottom of the Third Division for the first time in eleven years.

 2011 saw Steven Tweed finally step down due to work commitments with the RBS.
 Ray Farningham & Stuart Garden were given the job of leading the team till the end of the season however the board moved quickly to secure the pair on two year contracts.
 In the final game of the season popular player Hugh Davidson chose to retire from the game.

+During the 2012–13 season, Montrose faced Rangers four times in the league due to the latter's financial troubles and subsequent placement into the Scottish Third Division.
+Montrose managed to draw both home and away matches against the Glasgow team but lost the other two encounters.
+The home games attracted crowds of over 4,500 at Links Park.
+Notably, Montrose's 4–2 home defeat against Rangers was televised on ESPN, marking the first live televised match for Montrose.